rupak-nepal/dockerwithjava/README.md

 This is demo for using docker with java and other java frameworks.

 1. simple webapp with war.
+2. simple webapp with jar.
-2. spring framework
+3. spring framework
-3. multiple container and others..
+4. multiple container and others..